-Old literature may say the Kalumburu road is just a track from the junction North; well, it's not a track anymore - it's a wide road !
-This road can be just as good as the Gibb River Road at times, but please be aware that conditions do vary greatly.
+The Kalumburu road can be just as good as the Gibb River Road at times, but please be aware that conditions do vary greatly.
 If you read all the info on our site you will have an understanding of why it changes so much.
-North past the Mitchell Plateau turn off heading for Kalumburu the road does deteriorate to varying degrees.

-Drysdale River Station to Mitchell Falls car park, driving time 4 to 6 hours.
-Then a 4.5 km walk, or take a chopper ride to the falls (pic below right).
+Drysdale River Station to Mitchell Falls car park.
+4 to 6 hours.

 You can gain more information on travel and other accommodation

-opportunities in our region, via our [ Links ] page.
+opportunities in our region, via our [ Links ] page (menu, left).

 Vehicle Breakdowns & Accidents - North Kimberley